 You must know the current cost of that goal.
 Along with that, you must also know the inflation rate associated with that particular goal.
 Remember that each financial goal has its own inflation rate.
-For example, education or marriage cost of your kid’s is different inflation that the inflation rate of household expenses.
+For example, the education or marriage cost of your kid’s inflation is different than the inflation rate of household expenses.

 I have written a separate post on how to set your financial goals.
 Read the same at “Financial Goals – How to set before jumping into investing?”

 Next step is to identify the asset allocation.
 Whether it is a short-term goal or a long-term goal, the proper asset allocation between debt and equity is a must.
 I personally suggest the below-shared asset allocation strategy.
 Remember that it may differ from individual to individual.
 However, the basic idea of asset allocation is to protect your money and smoothly sail to reach your financial goals.

 If the goal is below 5 years-Don’t touch equity product.
 Use the debt products of your choice like FDs, RDs, Liquid Funds, Money Market Funds, or Ultra Short Term Funds.

 If the goal is 5 years to 10 years-Allocate debt: equity in the ratio of 60:40.

 If the goal is more than 10 years-Allocate debt:equity in the ratio of 40:60.